 The video claims that a lack of photos or video of children, EMS workers, teachers, and parents proves the shooting is a hoax.
 Photos and video of survivors do exist.
 The “exposed” video itself shows footage from a helicopter of a large number of people at the school.
 Are we to believe that none of those people are teachers, parents, or children?
 A still photo of children being escorted off of the campus is dismissed without cause, but merely calling it a “hoax” and a “movie set.”
 No evidence to back up this statement is given.
 What evidence exists to prove this photo is a hoax?
-An interview with a child eye witness is also dismissed.
+Interviews with a child eye witnesses are also dismissed.
 We are told there are no descriptions of people yelling or screaming, yet the school nurse – who the video inaccurately claimed was not a real nurse – made those exact statements.
-An issue is made of a child’s description that it sounded like someone was kicking down a door – and it is stated that the child should have recognized the sound of 100 rounds of ammo being fired.
+An issue is made of a child’s description that it sounded like someone was kicking down a door, and it is stated that the child should have recognized the sound of 100 rounds of ammo being fired.
 Perhaps this is the best way a young child can describe such sounds, based on his limited experience in life?

 Also consider: If the child had simply been an actor, wouldn’t he have been coached to say he heard gunshots?